ColobyDevs/colobyv1.0/README.md

 1. Clone the repository to your local development environment.
 2. Set up a virtual environment and install dependencies using `pip`.
-3. Configure the PostgreSQL database and run migrations.
+3. Configure the database and run migrations.
 4. Start the development server using `python manage.py runserver`.
 5. Access the application in your web browser at `http://localhost:8000/`.